Beyonce Gives Surprise Rendition Of ‘When You Wish Upon A Star’ For ABC’s ‘Disney Family Singalong’

 Beyonce gave her fans a pleasant surprise after making a virtual appearance on ABC’s Disney Family Singalong.

-As COVID-19 continues to affect the lives of many people across the nation, the network aired a virtual concert where musicians like Ariana Grande, Demi Lovato, the cast of High School Musical and more recorded themselves singing Disney tunes to their audience on Thursday, April 16.
+As COVID-19 continues to affect the lives of many people across the nation, the network aired a virtual concert where musicians like Ariana Grande, Demi Lovato, the cast of High School Musical, and more, recorded themselves singing Disney tunes to their audience on Thursday, April 16.

 Although the program was advertised prior to airing, the network decided to leave Beyonce off the roster.
 This allowed the “Drunk in Love” singer to shock her supporters by singing “When You Wish Upon a Star” from the Disney film, Cinderella.
-As she performed the classic song in her home, the Grammy winner showed off her stunning blonde curls, which were in a half-up, half-down style.
+As she performed the classic song in her home, the Grammy winner showed off her stunning blond curls, which were in a half-up, half-down style.

 She also allowed the natural light to beam on her orange lipstick and clear skin as she belted the song.
 Beyonce then left a touching message to the people who have been deemed essential workers and first responders since the pandemic occurred, per E!
 News.

 “Hello to all of the families across the world.
-I’m very proud and honored to be a part of the Disney family and to help present the Disney Family Singalong in partnership with Feeding Ameria,” Beyonce said.
+I’m very proud and honored to be a part of the Disney family and to help present the Disney Family Singalong in partnership with Feeding America,” Beyonce said.
 “I’d like to dedicate this song to all the healthcare workers who have been working tirelessly to keep us healthy and safe.
 We greatly appreciate you.”

 The video of Bey’s performance was almost instantly circulated across social media.
 Her performance began trending on Twitter shortly after her segment aired.
 Many of her fans took to the platform to share their excitement after seeing Beyonce on television during this time.